howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ### Changing SQLite to PostgreSQL

-You have been using SQLite as the database of your application throughout this tutorial.
+You have been using SQLite as the database for your API throughout this tutorial.
 However, SQLite is not _typically_ used for production web backends for a number of reasons.
 So before you start working on deployment, you will migrate from SQLite to a more conventional and powerful backend database: PostgreSQL.

 > **Note:** In the real world, it is quite rare for an application to undergo a database migration.
 We chose SQLite for this tutorial as it is very simple and easy to use.
 However, deploying SQLite to Heroku would be difficult and need a lot of extra configuration (more info [here](https://devcenter.heroku.com/articles/sqlite3)).
 This is why you will migrate to PostgreSQL for this chapter.